stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 }
 ```

 Note that we have made the decision to have API methods return result codes as an integer rather than the more explicit `VkResult` enumeration, taking advantage of the fact that `VK_SUCCESS` maps to integer zero (the default returned by mocked API methods that are not stubbed).
 This avoids forcing having to explicitly stub the result code in every unit-test at the expense of a slightly less type-safe approach.
-Note that we _could_ override the default Mockito answer for the entire mocked API but this is a little messy to implement for little benefit.
+Note that we _could_ override the default Mockito answer for the entire mocked API but this is a little messy to implement for minimal benefit.

-In general from now on we will not cover testing unless there is a specific point-of-interest, it can be assumed that unit-tests are developed in-parallel with the main code.
+In general from now on testing is not covered unless there is a specific point-of-interest, it can be assumed that unit-tests are developed in-parallel with the main code.

 ---